osm4307/walmart-sales-analysis-project/README.md

   ### 10. Visualizing for Power BI
    - Loaded the necessary queries for visualization and created the visualizations in Power BI.

+#### I referred to the project from this [Link](https://github.com/najirh/Walmart_SQL_Python/blob/main/README.md), but I personally created the queries for Q10 to Q13 in MySQL and also built the corresponding visualizations in Power BI on my own.
+Thanks to Najir H
 ---

 ## Requirements